bkw777/NODE_DATAPAC/README.md

 For the PCB, you want ENIG copper finish so that the battery contact is gold.
 PCBWAY and JLCPCB are a bit expensive for ENIG.
 Elecrow is cheaper, and OSHPark is always ENIG.

+## MiniNDP Enclosure
-There are a few options for an [enclosure](enclosure).
+There are a few versions of printable cover in the [enclosure](enclosure) directory.
 There is OpenSCAD source and exported STL for a snap-on cover, with both a thick version for a card with CR2032 holder, and a thin version for a card with a CR2016 holder.
-There is also an STL for a slip cover style by F. D. Singleton.
+There is also an STL for a slip cover by F. D. Singleton.
+The printable STLs are in [releases](../releases).

 You can get both the PCB and enclosure at the same time from Elecrow by submitting the gerber zip and the enclosure stl, and it arrives in under 2 weeks even with the cheapest economy shipping option.